-Directive 89/105/EEC lays down a general procedural framework to increase the transparency of national pricing and reimbursement measures to limit the potential impact on these measures on the internal market for medicinal products.
-Directive 89/105/EEC does not harmonise national pricing and reimbursement measures in the EU, nor does it identify substantive criteria on which Member States must base their pricing and reimbursement decisions.
-This is in line with the limited competence of the EU in the field of management of healthcare resources and the principle of minimum interference in the organisation by Member States of their domestic social security policies, as confirmed by European case law.
+Directive 89/105/EEC26 lays down a general procedural framework to increase the transparency of national pricing and reimbursement measures to limit the potential impact on these measures on the internal market for medicinal products.
+This Directive does not harmonise national pricing and reimbursement measures in the European Union, nor does it identify substantive criteria on which Member States must base their pricing and reimbursement decisions.
+This is in line with the limited competence of the European Union in the field of management of healthcare resources and the principle of minimum interference in the organisation by Member States of their domestic social security policies, as confirmed by European case law.
 For example, in ABPI v.
-MHRA the CJEU confirmed that public bodies forming part of a national public health service are not precluded from implementing prescribing incentive schemes, which offer financial inducements to doctors to prescribe or switch patients to generic medicines, to achieve cost savings provided that the schemes comply with Directive 89/105/EEC.
+MHRA,27 the CJEU confirmed that public bodies forming part of a national public health service are not precluded from implementing prescribing incentive schemes that offer financial inducements to doctors to prescribe or switch patients to generic medicines, to achieve cost savings provided that the schemes comply with Directive 89/105/EEC.